 -

 Solving Differential Equations: One of the primary uses of Laplace transforms is solving linear differential equations.
 The Laplace transform converts a differential equation into an algebraic equation, which is often easier to solve.
 The solution in the s-domain can then be converted back to the time domain using the inverse Laplace transform.
-For example, consider the differential equation:
+Here's one way to look at it: consider the differential equation:

 y''(t) + 3y'(t) + 2y(t) = t<sup>2</sup>, y(0) = 0, y'(0) = 0